BeginnerRudy/COMP20008-EDP-Projects/README.md

     |- datasets
     |- real project
         |- avoidable_death_and_service_barrier
-            |- ChatClientBuilder
-            |- ChatClientManager
+            |- phase2.docx                  // The report for pahse2
+            |- phase2.pdf                   // The pdf version report for phase2
+            |- phase2_implementation.ipynb  // The python implementation of data processing
         |- phase2 feedback.png              // This is the image of the feedback for phase 2.
 |- phase3
-    |- Constant
-    |- GeoHashing
-    |- FirebaseContent // Interface for content fetch from profile which can be converted to the actual profile
-    |- Preparable // Interface for actual profile to prepare for pushing to database
-    |- LocationTracker
+    |- phase3 code
+        |- DataProcessing.ipynb // The python implementation for phase 3.
+    |- PHASE3-Report.pdf // The report for phase 3
 |- phase4
     |- phase4.pdf             // The pdf version of phase4 ppt
     |- phase4.pptx            // The ppt for phase4 oral presentation